AdamWongCH/analytics-thinking/2-Problem-Framing/exercise.md

 “We need to track course performance.”

-Repeat the steps.
+Repeat the same steps.

 ---

 ## How this connects

-In this exercise, you refine vague requests.
+This exercise is exploratory.

-In the lab, you will structure a problem formally.
+In the lab, you will formalise your thinking using a structured template.

 ---

 ## Reflection

-* Why do vague problems lead to poor analytics?
+* Why do vague requests lead to poor analytics outcomes?
-* What makes a problem actionable?
+* What happens if we skip this step and go straight to building a solution?

 ---